burlachenkok/burlachenkok.github.io/_posts/2024-09-27-do-not-compress-gradients-in-random-reshuffling.md

 [3] The work will be presented  at NeurIPS 2024 which will be held at the [Vancouver Convention Center, Vancouver, Canada](https://maps.app.goo.gl/XCrE3Q9ibkWK8LER9) in the form of a poster

 ---

-# Behind the Scenes

-Our recent rebuttal was quite effective.
-We successfully convinced the reviewers that our work is deserving of acceptance at one of the most prestigious conferences in the field of Machine Learning.

-Only together, we could convince the reviewers of the importance of our work.
-And of course, it required a lot of energy, persistence, a clean mind, sharpness in the claims, and patience.
-Our paper faced rejection from several conferences in the past.
-However, we remained determined to resubmit because we believed in the strength of our results, and we never gave up.

----